Naftali Schiff: Early life and education

 Schiff was raised in London and attended Hasmonean High School.
 He went on to study at Yeshivat HaKotel in Jerusalem.
-He holds a B.Sc (Econ) specializing in International Relations from the London School of Economics, served in Israel Defense Forces (IDF) with the Givati Brigade, and received rabbinic ordination from the Jerusalem Rabbinate as well as a Diploma of Education.
+He holds a B.Sc (Econ) specializing in International Relations from the London School of Economics, and received rabbinic ordination from the Jerusalem Rabbinate as well as a Diploma of Education.

 Professional life

 In 1993, Schiff became Director of the Jerusalem Fellowships, running educational programs, which has taken thousands of Jews across the globe, including trips to Israel, Australia, America and South America.

 In 1996, Schiff founded the Danny Frei Jerusalem Fellowships, a four-week summer program in Israel for Jewish youth from the United Kingdom.

 In 1999, Schiff returned to London to head a Aish UK.
 Under his leadership, Aish UK grew from a staff of ten to tens of full-time educators.
 Aish UK's objective is to inspire young Jews to develop a deeper connection to Judaism and to ensure a vibrant future for the Jewish people.
-Through diverse educational opportunities, immersive experiences and creating enduring relationships, it shares the wisdom and beauty of Jewish faith, practice and community - connecting with thousands of young Jews, whatever their background, from school age through leaving home for university life, until they build their own home.
+Through diverse educational opportunities, immersive experiences and creating enduring relationships, it shares the wisdom and beauty of Jewish faith, practice and community – connecting with thousands of young Jews, whatever their background, from school age through leaving home for university life, until they build their own home.
 Since its founding, the rate of intermarriage in the United Kingdom has reportedly decreased.
 In 2013.
 20% of Jewish marriages in the UK involved Aish alumni, and in 2018 26% of Jewish marriages reported in the UK were Aish Alumni.